Thabish-Kader/rtk-query-crud/readme.md

 <br/>
 <br/>
-A simple project to demonstrate how rtk query works with typescript
+A simple project to demonstrate how rtk query works with typescript.